AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Configure Entrance Outdoor Station ID**
    It is now feasible to replace the entrance outdoor station in the exceptional instances where non-default addresses are utilized.

+- **Automatically Disable BLE Server When Not Needed**
+   The BLE Server is now automatically disabled once Wi-Fi is connected.
+Note: This behavior applies exclusively to the Stock Firmware.

 ### 🚨 Breaking Changes
 - **Separate Event entities**
    [Skaronator](https://github.com/AzonInc/Doorman/pull/37) introduced separate event entities for each physical doorbell button.